Oasis Hong Kong Airlines

 Oasis Hong Kong Airlines Limited (甘泉香港航空公司) was a long-haul, low-cost Asian airline.
-It operated scheduled services to London Gatwick Airport and Vancouver International Airport from its hub, Hong Kong International Airport.
+It operated scheduled services to London Gatwick and Vancouver from its hub, Hong Kong International Airport.
 The airline offered low fares as its selling technique, which was similar to the operation principle of a low-cost airline.

 Oasis was one of a growing number of long-haul passenger airlines, such as Zoom Airlines, to adopt a budget airline model pioneered by the now defunct Laker Airways Skytrain service in the 1970s.
 Oasis offered non-stop service from Hong Kong to London, and began a service to Vancouver on 28 June 2007.
 The airline was voted "World's Leading New Airline" at the Annual World Travel Awards 2007.

 Much of the original success of Oasis Hong Kong was due to the airline's widely advertised minimum fares beginning at just GBP£75 one way.
 However, fares later became much less competitive.

 On 9 April 2008, Oasis's CEO Stephen Miller announced at a press conference that the company would cease operations after suffering an accumulated loss of HK$1 billion (US$128 million) since its launch in October 2006.
 Accounting firm KPMG was appointed provisional liquidator by the airline.